starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure.md

 ![continuous-deployment-to-nano-server-in-azure-005]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-005.jpg)

-Next, retrieve the running processes on the Nano Server to verify connectivity and authentication.
+Retrieve the current running processes on the Nano Server as a final connectivity check.

 ```powershell
 Invoke-Command `